wp-plugins/job-manager/readme.txt

 A plugin for managing job lists and job applications on your WordPress site.
 It supports all the features you need to manage your organisation's job openings.

-***Warning***: This is a **BETA** release of Job Manager.
-As such, it may contain bugs.
-I'd appreciate it if you could download this in your test environment, and report any bugs you come across [here](http://code.google.com/p/wordpress-job-manager/issues/list).
-If you'd like to try out the stable version of Job Manager, you can download [version 0.5.4 here](http://downloads.wordpress.org/plugin/job-manager.0.5.4.zip).

 Do you speak a language other than English?
 Do you have time to translate some strings?
 If so, I'd love to [hear from you](http://pento.net/contact/)!

 *    *Job Listing*
-    *    Categories to create multiple job lists
+    *    Categories to create multiple job boards
     *    Jobs can be filed under multiple categories
     *    Icons can be assigned to jobs, to make them stand out in the listing
 	*    Customisable fields, so you can display information about your jobs specific to your situation
-	*    Powerful templating system, allowing you to control the look and feel of your jobs and job lists
+	*    Powerful templating system, allowing you to control the look and feel of your jobs and job boards
 *    *Job Management*
     *    Jobs can be defined to display between certain dates, or indefinitely
     *    Simple admin interface for editing, updating and creating jobs